Table of Contents

 Time Paradox

-The impact of an extension on an undergrad course project is inversely proportionally to how close to the deadline the extension is issued.
+The impact of an extension on an undergrad course project is inversely proportional to how close to the deadline the extension is issued.

 Rote Knowledge